Incubation

 Principles of Artificial Incubation of Fertile Eggs

-The four main essentials of incubation of good quality fertile eggs are the;
+The four main essentials of incubation of good quality fertile eggs are:

 • Correct humidity controlled by ventilation rate and water application